Teledentistry: Top Providers, Legality & Availability

 By 2013, as many as 52 percent of hospitals in the United States utilized telehealth.
 Another 10 percent were beginning to implement telehealth services.

 At-home treatments (including orthodontics like clear, plastic aligners) use telehealth services specific to teledentistry.

-Studies on telehealth show that about 70 percent of people who use these services are comfortable communicating with medical professionals, like dentists, over text, email, or video rather than seeing a professional in person.
-Potential reasons for this include:
+Studies on telehealth show that about 70 percent of people who use these services are comfortable communicating with medical professionals like dentists over text, email, or video rather than seeing a professional in person.
+Potential reasons for this include the following:

-- Treatment or diagnoses without traveling a long distance.
+Treatment or diagnosis without traveling a long distance

 About 20 percent of Americans live in rural areas without easy access to a wide range of medical and dental professionals.
 But even for Americans living in major cities, scheduling an appointment can be complicated and finding a good appointment time can be even harder.